-The South Glasgow Biochemistry Service comprises a main Clinical Biochemistry Laboratory at the Queen Elizabeth University Hospital campus (QEUH and Royal Hospital for Children, RHC) along with a satellite blood science laboratory at the Victoria ACH.
-The Biochemistry service operates from the new QEUH Laboratory Building and Specialist Metabolic work and Toxicology Services for NHSGGC have centralised to this site.
+The South Glasgow Biochemistry service comprises a Clinical Biochemistry Laboratory at the Queen Elizabeth University Hospital campus (QEUH and Royal Hospital for Children, RHC) with a satellite Blood Science Laboratory at the Victoria ACH.
+The service operates from the QEUH Laboratory Building and includes specialist Metabolic and Toxicology Services for NHSGGC.

 We are committed to providing a quality service to users.
 We welcome feedback and survey users on an annual basis to assess satisfaction with the service and highlight possible areas for improvement.
 For feedback on our service, please contact our Quality Manager, contact details for senior staff can be found in the laboratory handbook (below).